Universal inversion formulas for recovering a function from spherical means: Auxiliary results for the wave equation

 \subsection{Universal backprojection}

 For any smooth function $v \colon \partial \Om \times \kl{0,\infty} \to \R$ we define

 Note that in the even dimensional case, the function $v \kl{x, t}$ needs some decay as $t \to \infty$ in order that the integral $\kl{\ubp v}\kl{x_0}$ is well defined.
-This is certainly the case if $v$ is the restriction of the solution of the initial value problem \req{wave} for some smooth initial data $f$ supported in $\Om$, which happens in all instances where we apply the operator $\ubp$.
+This is certainly the case if $v$ is the restriction of the solution of the initial value problem \req{wave} for some compactly supported initial data $f$, which happens in all instances where we apply the operator $\ubp$.
 In three spatial dimensions (and in a slightly different form), the inversion integral \req{ubp} has been introduced to photoacoustic tomography in \cite{XuWan05}.
 According to the notion of \cite{XuWan05}, we call $\ubp$ the \emph{universal backprojection operator}.

-In~\cite{XuWan05} it has been shown that the identity $\ubp \wave f = f$ holds for the case that $\Om$ is ball in three spatial dimensions and that $f$ vanishes outside $\Omega$.
+In~\cite{XuWan05} it has been shown that the identity $\ubp \wave f = f$ holds for the case that $\Om$ is an open ball in three spatial dimensions and that $f$ is supported inside $\Om$.
 This exact reconstruction property does not hold for general domains.
-However, for arbitrarily shaped domains in arbitrary dimension we have the following result:
+However, for arbitrarily shaped domains in arbitrary dimensions we have the following result:

 \begin{theorem} Let $\Om \subset \R^n$ be a bounded convex domain with smooth boundary.
 Then, for any $C^\infty$ function $f \colon \R^n \to \R$ with support in $\Om$ and any $x_0 \in \Omega$, we have